Tsonnet #21 - Making object definitions more dynamic

 The pattern-matching cases in the interpret function are getting bloated.
 It's a nice idea to start refactoring some code in specialized functions.

-Here's the interpret_array
+Here's the interpret_array:

 Just like with types, we can have mutually recursive functions.
-Here we need it to allow interpret_array
+Here we need it to allow interpret_array to call interpret and vice-versa.

-function as a parameter?
+Remember the interpret_object function, where I worked around the recursive call by passing the interpret function as a parameter?
 As a mutually recursive function, there's no need to pass it as a parameter anymore:

 Neat, huh?!